St Mary's Church, Chilton: History

 The nave and chancel of the church are Perpendicular Gothic, built of flint in the 15th century.
 The south porch is also flint, but with brick quoins.

 In the 16th century the Crane chapel north of the chancel and the west tower were added, and a Tudor window was inserted in the nave over the north doorway.
 All the 16th-century additions are built of brick.

 The Crane chapel was built as a chantry chapel housing the table tombs of George Crane, who died in 1491, and Robert Crane, who died in 1500, and his wife.
 There is an alabaster recumbent effigy of George Crane on his tomb.
-After the Reformation the chapel continued as the Crane family mausoleum with the addition of the wall-mounted monument to Sir Robert Crane and his two wives.
+After the Reformation the chapel continued as the Crane family mausoleum with the addition of the wall-mounted monument to Sir Robert Crane, 1st Baronet and his two wives.
 Sir Robert died in 1643 but he had the monument carved in 1626 by Gerard Christmas.